ayushbatra/ayushbatra.github.io/_posts/2023-01-02-monty-hall-problem.md

 		return [0 , 1]
 {%endhighlight%}

-The above simulation a large number of times to convince of correct probabilities.
+Run the above simulation a large number of times to convince of correct probabilities.

 {% highlight python %}
 ans = [0,0]